leekevinyg/edison/README.md

 - **Close**
 Closes current tab.
 Useful if a mistake or unintended tab is opened.
 Example: Just say "Close tab".

-- **Back**
-Navigates to last visited page in the browser.
-Example: Just say "Back".

 - **Scroll**
 Scrolls the page up/down/left/right.